Contact Lens Care

 Temporal arteritis can cause serious complications and can have a severe effect on the eyes and visual field.
 The condition requires urgent medical attention in order to reduce the risk of such complications.

-Temporal arteritis causes the arteries, particularly those at the temples to become inflamed.
+Temporal arteritis causes the arteries, particularly those at the temples to become swollen and inflamed.
 It is also known as giant cell arteritis (GCA) or cranial arteritis.

 Who is most likely to get giant cell arteritis (GCA)?

 There are several factors that put you more at risk of developing giant cell arteritis (GCA):

 If the condition already runs in the family, there may be an increased risk of someone developing temporal arteritis.

 The condition only affects adults in the over 50's.
 Most people with the condition are between the ages of 70 and 80.

 The condition mostly affects Caucasian people who have Scandinavian or Northern European descent.

 Those with polymyalgia rheumatica are at an increased risk of developing giant cell arteritis.

 Statistically, women are almost twice as likely as men to develop giant cell arteritis (GCA).